 If you are a manufacturing company, you should consider Infor ERP.
 Why?
 Infor ERP is designed for manufacturing companies.
 Believe it or not, SAP is not designed for manufacturing companies; it is designed to be configured to meet the needs of manufacturing companies, and there is a big difference between the two.
 Infor’s solutions can be deployed either on-premise or via the cloud, and our team at Visual South can walk you through the pros and cons of either option.

 There aren’t many opportunities to step back and evaluate whether the ERP you are running is the right one for your company.
 Migrating to SAP S/4HANA will undoubtedly cause some disruption and cost money to implement, so hit the pause button and reassess your needs.
-It makes sense to ensure that your time and effort are spent implementing the product that works for your company now, not the one chosen 20 years ago.
+It makes sense to ensure that your time and effort is spent implementing the product that works for your company now and in the future, not 20 years ago.
 It is also a wonderful time to reevaluate your relationship with SAP.
 Typically, an ERP vendor holds all the leverage in the relationship due to the disruption and cost of moving to a new product.
 Ironically, SAP is creating that situation for all of its customers, so my suggestion is to take advantage of the opportunity to get another vendor’s assessment on how they may be able to help you.